jacksund/simmate/README.md

 ## Welcome!

 If you are brand-new to Simmate, you should jump over to our main website [simmate.org](simmate.org) and take a look at what we have to offer.
-This page is for when you're ready to start using Simmate in your own research and bring your lab to the next level.
-Come back to try it yourself when you're ready!
+This page is for when you're ready to bring your lab to the next level and start using Simmate in your own research.
+Simmate is open-source and free to use, so come back to try it yourself when you're ready!

 ## What is Simmate?

 The Simulated Materials Ecosystem (Simmate) is the ultimate toolbox and helper for computational materials research.

 Even if you consider yourself an experimentalist, Simmate's barrier to entry is built to be as low as possible.
 In fact, you don't need to know how to code at all.
 Simmate is designed to guide your studies and generate property predictions with a single mouse click.
 Computational research can be intimidating because there are so many programs to choose from, and it's hard to mix-and-match them for your specific project.
 Simmate aims to be the glue between all these different programs, databases, and utilities.
 We do the heavy lifting, and explain these other programs to you along the way.